bordoley/reactive-js/docs/interfaces/_disposable_.disposablelike.md

 ▸ **add**(`disposable`: [DisposableOrTeardown](../modules/_disposable_.md#disposableorteardown)): *void*

-Adds the given disposable to this container or disposes it if the container has been disposed.
+Adds the given `DisposableOrTeardown` to this container or disposes it if the container has been disposed.

 **Parameters:**